 Six months after many major pharmacies took Zantac off of their shelves, federal regulators have now weighed in on the proper course of action concerning this drug and other ranitidine products.
 The US Food and Drug Administration (FDA) has asked that manufacturers of Zantac and the generic equivalent immediately pull all medications off the shelves.
-At the SMT Legal, our Zantac cancer attorneys in Pittsburgh want to discuss what this means for the product and what victims can do if they think their cancer was caused by Zantac.
+At SMT Legal, our Zantac cancer attorneys in Pittsburgh want to discuss what this means for the product and what victims can do if they think their cancer was caused by Zantac.

 What This Recent Zantac Recall Means For Consumers

-It is rare that the FDA steps in and asks for complete removal of medication from the market.
+It is rare that the FDA steps in and asks for the complete removal of medication from the market.
 However, on April 1, 2020, The FDA asked manufacturers of Zantac and other ranitidine medications to remove all available prescription and over-the-counter versions of the drugs.